rust-lang/rustc-dev-guide/src/walkthrough.md

 recognize that the PR won't be merged unless someone on the Rust team approves it.
-If a reviewer leave a comment like `r=me after fixing ...`, that means they approve the PR and you can merge it with comment with `@bors r=reviwer-github-id`(e.g. `@bors r=eddyb`) to merge it after fixing lefted trivial issues. `r=someone` requires permission and the reviwer use delegate command gives it to you in this way.
+If a reviewer leave a comment like `r=me after fixing ...`, that means they approve the PR and you can merge it with comment with `@bors r=reviwer-github-id`(e.g. `@bors r=eddyb`) to merge it after fixing trivial issues.
+Note that `r=someone` requires permission and bors could say something like "🔑 Insufficient privileges..." when commenting `r=someone`.
+In that case, you have to ask the reviewer to revisit your PR.

 When your reviewer approves the PR, it will go into a queue for yet another bot called `@bors`. `@bors` manages the CI build/merge queue.
 When your PR reaches